The Secret Test

 Secretly, I always felt that the type of guy I would want to be in a relationship with, would fancy ME, be sexually attracted to ME, but would want to get to know ME, as a person, as a personality, as a character first.
 They don’t have to play a monk, but a certain amount of security in him would mean that he wouldn’t be afraid of taking his time and getting to know ME, because the sex naturally follows, but ultimately it’s ME that he wants to get to know.

 People are mistaking desiring sex and sexual intimacy as the same thing as desiring someone.
-They are two totally different things and whilst sex is important, in the grander scheme of things when a relationship is what you want on the cards, it can wait.
+They are two totally different things and while sex is important, in the grander scheme of things when a relationship is what you want to be on the cards, it can wait.

-As humans we can’t help but be a little superficial (some of us more so than others) but I do firmly believe that the type of man that wants to actually continue dating you and be in a relationship can fancy you, be sexually attracted to you and convey it, but doesn’t devote the bulk of his energy into trying to bed you or talking about you physically.
-If the man is secure, trusts the attraction between you both and believes in getting to know you before trying to get in you, he is worth far more of your energy.
+As humans we can’t help but be a little superficial (some of us more so than others) but I do firmly believe that the type of person that wants to actually continue dating you and be in a relationship, can fancy you, be sexually attracted to you and convey it, but doesn’t devote the bulk of their energy to trying to bed you or talking about your appearance.
+If they’re secure, they trust the attraction between you both and believe in getting to know you before trying to get on you, they’re worth far more of your energy.

 Who knows what may happen, but the key thing is that I now know that the type of guy that passes my test does exist and I can be attracted to them.
-Roll on Nice Guys!
+Roll on normality!